ShingZhanho/HKU-Notes/site/docs/index.md

 hide:
     - navigation
 description: |
-    A collection of course notes, examination cheatsheets, and other resources for courses provided by the University of Hong Kong (mainly for the Bachelor of Engineering in Computer Science "BEng(CompSc)" programme).
+    Download free notes, cheatsheets, and other useful resources for the University of Hong Kong (HKU) Computer Science courses.
 ---
 # Home